foodsAvoid standard versions

 What real-world misread should barley catch?

-For barley, the label transcript is useful only when it matches the current package, flavor, and preparation context.
+Choose rice, quinoa, millet, buckwheat labeled gluten-free, corn, potatoes, or another clearly labeled substitute instead of barley or malt ingredients.
 Use it to frame the barley question, not as a current package guarantee, unless the evidence detail names public-source material.

 Use the example type to decide whether this barley example is representative, public-source, or custom explanatory evidence before applying it to the label, menu, or kitchen setup in front of you.